 However, it’s not just individuals who were better educated earlier in life that benefit from learning.
 Dr. Ipsit Vahia from the Harvard-affiliated McLean Hospital states that learning new things can be beneficial later in life as well.
 Increasing mental activity can stimulate new brain cell growth even at older ages, which can help protect against cognitive decline.

 Dr. Vahia recommends taking classes and learning new skills to keep the brain active and healthy.
-He suggests learning new things such as a language or musical instrument, or improving current skills such as computer proficiency.
+He suggests learning new things such as a language or musical instrument or improving current skills such as computer proficiency.
 Dr. Vahia compares the brain to a muscle – it needs exercise to stay healthy.

 It’s widely agreed that proper nutrition plays a major role in maintaining a healthy brain.
 Nutrition scientists such as Yasmin Mossavar-Rahmani report that inflammation in the body can contribute to cognitive decline.
-Foods that are processed or high in saturated fats and sugar are likely to produce this inflammation, and these foods are very common in western diets.
+Foods that are processed or high in saturated fats and sugar are likely to produce this inflammation, and these foods are very common in Western diets.

 Healthier diets are associated with a much lower risk of Alzheimer’s.
 The Mediterranean diet, which is rich in fish and leafy vegetables, is linked to better brain health in later years.
 Other low-meat diets, such as those consumed in countries like India, Nigeria, and Japan, are also associated with decreased risks of Alzheimer’s.

 Dr. Mossavar-Rahmani’s suggestions for healthy, non-inflammatory food options include whole grains, fish, lentils, nuts, and beans.
 Many of these are eaten around the world and can be found in a variety of cuisines.
-A healthy diet also helps to prevent health issues which can contribute to cognitive decline, such as diabetes and high blood pressure.
+A healthy diet also helps to prevent health issues that can contribute to cognitive decline, such as diabetes and high blood pressure.

 Cognitive stimulation is another factor that can contribute to better cognitive health.
 Simple activities such as reading, doing puzzles, and playing games can prevent or delay memory-related issues and cognitive decline.

-Join our mailing list to get new blog posts straight to your inbox
+Join our mailing list to get our latest newsletters straight in your inbox.